cmjagtap/Data-structures/Queue/README.md

 - #### Compiling and Executing Using Makefile:

-	You need gcc compiler and compile each file before executing as follows

 	 `make` : above command compile all source file into object library.

 	`make clean` : make clean command clean all object files.

 	`./exec` : exexutes file and you can use it.